-Resources from our Towards Justice policing and criminal justice work in 2020-21, which is exploring policing and criminal justice approaches to addressing historical wrongs in society, with the aim of promoting successful and enduring reconciliation and the pursuit of wider social justice.
+In 2020-21 our work on policing and criminal justice is exploring policing and criminal justice approaches to addressing historical wrongs in society, with the aim of supporting successful and enduring reconciliation and the pursuit of wider social justice.
 We are drawing on the ideas and experience of police officers at all levels, with input from academics and research students, policymakers and community representatives.

-In 2021, we are hosting three free, public webinars in January and February 2021, on topics relating to this project, with high-profile guest panellists and live question-and-answer sessions.
-Each webinar is accompanied by an independent briefing document, written by our freelance Research Associate, Professor Martina Feilzer.
-These discussions pave the way for the 2021 Cumberland Lodge Police Conference, Towards Justice: Law Enforcement & Reconciliation, taking place online in June.
+Earlier this year we hosted three public webinars to kickstart these conversations, with high-profile guest panellists who are specialists in this field, and audience questions.
+Each webinar was accompanied by an independent briefing document, written by our freelance Research Associate, Professor Martina Feilzer.
+These discussions have paved the way for the 2021 Cumberland Lodge Police Conference, Towards Justice: Law Enforcement & Reconciliation on 17-18 June.

 Here you will find resources relating to this work, including our webinar briefings and recordings, guest blog posts, podcasts and conference briefing document.
 Key findings from this work will be consolidated post-conference, into a Cumberland Lodge Report to be published later this year and launched in Westminster.